 In the limit dominated by the kinetic energy \(T \ll t\), \(E\) approximates EX,

-where the second term corresponds to the ideal gas result (the first term, a constant independent of the temperature, do not contribute to the specific heat, can be eliminated by a shift of the zero of the energy).
+where the second term corresponds to the ideal gas resulti; the first term, a constant independent of the temperature that do not contribute to the specific heat, is extensive and shift the temperature by a qunatity proportional to the jump energy \(t\).
 We used the asymptotic expression,

 In the opposite limit \(T \gg t\), the energy grows slowly with the temperature: